GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 ```

 In case weight-at-age information is not provided ( `wham_data$waa` ),
-the user can specify the parameters of the length-at-weight potential
+the user can specify the parameters of the length-weight relationship.
-relationship.
 The arguments are:

 -   `LW$re`: random effects (RE) on LW parameters (2).
 Five options are
     available: